saranyadurairaju/Module3-Election-Analysis/README.md

 The complete Election Audit results will be printed in the Terminal.
 Also, the same results will be saved in **election_analysis.txt** file in "analysis" folder.

 ![PyPoll_Challenge_Terminal](https://github.com/saranyadurairaju/Module3-Final-Assignment-Analysis/blob/main/PyPoll_Challenge_Terminal.png)

+## Summary

+### Common Script for Elections

+Code modification is a way of restructuring and optimizing existing code to give results for multiple elections without changing its behavior and results.
+It is a way to improve the code quality, saving time and money.

+**United States presidential election**

+This same script can be modified and used for Presidential Election

+- Create another column with State name
+- Need to find the county-wise winning candidate by using the dictionary
+- Then have to find the State winner by comparing the county result
+- whoever get the maximum county, will get the total State counts.
+- Winner will be announced based on the maximum State counts.

+**Multiple-choice referendums**

+For referendum it will be little different.
+But we can easily modify the same logic.

+- Here we will have referendum questions
+- And corresponding "Yes" or "No" answers
+- For each questions we need to calculate the counts
+- Compare the total counts of yes or no
+- The result can be easily made out of the comparison

+**User Interface to view the results**

+The above Congressional Election script can be modified such a way that any User can provide either the Candidate name or County name to see the results.
+In this way, during the bigger election with many number of results, any user can find the result for whichever county or candidate they are interested.

+_Tom and his manager Seth can provide a nice and perfect **Election Audit** results to the Election Commission with a extra points to make the code generic.
+Hurry!!!_